AlyaSmirnova/Sprint_6/README.md

 * **External Redirection:** Redirection to the **Dzen** (Yandex) main page in a new browser tab when clicking the **"Yandex" logo**.

 ### 4. Technical Implementation
-* **Base Page Pattern:** Usage of centralized methods for clicking, waiting, and scrolling to elements.
+* **Base Page Pattern:** Usage of centralized methods for clicking, waiting and scrolling to elements.
 * **Smart Waits:** Implementation of `WebDriverWait` and `expected_conditions` to handle dynamic page loading and animations.
 * **Parameterized Tests:** Efficient execution of repetitive scenarios using `@pytest.mark.parametrize`.